fgasdia/FaradayInternationalReferenceIonosphere.jl/README.md

 Each of the keyword arguments can either be a `Tuple` that inclusively brackets the range of values to be included in the average profile or can be a single value.
 Note that no interpolation occurs!
 If the value specified for `f10_7` is `100` (which is not one of the values in the model output) then a warning will be printed and an empty profile will be returned.

-!!! tip
+> :star:

-    For convenience, load the package into your environment like
+> For convenience, load the package into your environment like

-    ```julia
+> ```julia
-    using FaradayInternationalReferenceIonosphere
+> using FaradayInternationalReferenceIonosphere
-    import FaradayInternationalReferenceIonosphere.jl as FIRI
+> import FaradayInternationalReferenceIonosphere.jl as FIRI
-    ```
+> ```

-    The first line brings `firi` into scope.
+> The first line brings `firi` into scope.
 If that's all you need, then you can stop there.
 However, the second line lets you reference the package using the shorthand `FIRI`.
 I assume the package has been loaded this way in the examples below.

 The raw model data can be accessed as `FIRI.ALTITUDE` for a `Vector` of the altitude in meters, `FIRI.DATA` for a `Matrix` of each electron density profile in electrons per cubic meter, and `FIRI.HEADER` for a `Table` with each combination of FIRI model parameters.
 To find the acceptable values of the `f10_7` field, for example, you can use